Three’s Company

 Great Rhododendron along Swatara Creek

 Great Rhododendrons beginning to bloom during the second week of July along Swatara Creek north of Ravine, Schuylkill County, Pennsylvania.
-Note how acid mine drainage continues to stain the rocks (and pollute the water) in the upper reaches of this tributary of the lower Susquehanna.
+Note how acid mine drainage has stained the rocks in the upper reaches of this tributary of the lower Susquehanna.

 Five Best Values for Feeding Birds